aywengo/kafka-brokers-mcp/docs/api-reference.md

 }
 ```

-### Readonly Mode Protection
+### Viewonly Mode Protection

-When a cluster is in readonly mode, certain operations are blocked:
+When a cluster is in viewonly mode, certain operations are blocked:

 **Blocked Operations:**
 - Topic creation/deletion